orkestron-ai/software-meta-model/b2-system-design/202-data-and-information-architecture.md

 ## 1. Purpose of the Layer

-The **Data and Information Architecture** layer defines how information is structured, stored, owned, and flows across the system.
+The **Data and Information Architecture** layer defines how information is structured, owned, transformed, and flows across the system.

 It describes:

 - data domains
-- business entities and attributes
+- entities and attributes
 - relationships between entities
-- data ownership
+- ownership and source of truth
 - data flows between components
-- lifecycle of data
+- lifecycle and state transitions of data
+- data consistency and synchronization

 It answers:

 - What data exists in the product?
-- How is it structured?
+- How is it structured and related?
-- Who owns the data?
+- Who owns the data (source of truth)?
 - How does data move across the system?
+- How does data evolve over time?
-- How does data support processes and value creation?
+- How does data support value creation and execution?

 ---